-- 1 Make sure you are using the correct IP address. - The default in-band IP address in standalone mode is http://DHCP-assigned IP (when connecting to a DHCP server) or 192.168.1.1.
-If you changed the IP address, use the new IP address. - If you changed the IP address and have forgotten it, see the troubleshooting suggestions for I forgot the IP address for the Switch. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected.
-See Section 3.3 on page 48. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScripts and Java enabled. - 4 Make sure your computer is in the same subnet as the Switch.
+- 1 Make sure you are using the correct IP address. - The default IP address is http://DHCP-assigned IP (when connecting to a DHCP server) or 192.168.1.1.

+- If you changed the IP address, use the new IP address. - If you changed the IP address and have forgotten it, see the troubleshooting suggestions for I forgot the IP address for the Switch. - 2 Check the hardware connections, and make sure the LEDs are behaving as expected.
+See Section 3.3 on page 44. - 3 Make sure your Internet browser does not block pop-up windows and has JavaScripts and Java enabled. - 4 Make sure your computer is in the same subnet as the Switch.
 (If you know that there are routers between your computer and the Switch, skip this step.) - 5 Reset the device to its factory defaults, and try to access the Switch with the default IP address.
-See Section 4.8 on page 78. - 6 If the problem continues, contact the vendor, or try the advanced suggestion.
+See Section 4.7 on page 61. - 6 If the problem continues, contact the vendor, or try the advanced suggestion.